adamchainz/time-machine/README.rst

 ``time-machine`` is intended to combine the advantages of ``freezegun`` and ``libfaketime``.
 It works without ``LD_PRELOAD`` but still mocks the standard library functions everywhere they may be referenced.
 Its weak point is that other libraries using date/time system calls won't be mocked.
-Thankfully this is rare - all Python libraries I've seen use the standard library functions.
+Thankfully this is rare.
-And other python libraries can probably be added to the set detected and mocked by ``time-machine``.
+It's also possible such python libraries can be added to the set mocked by ``time-machine``.

 One drawback is that it only works with CPython, so can't be used with other Python interpreters like PyPy.
 However it may possible to extend it to use different mocking mechanisms there.